davazp/lector/doc/tutorial.md

 })
 ```

-making our code structure flatter, then improving then the
+making our code structure flatter, then improving the readability.
-readability.

 ## Hiding parts of the context